 Thanks to comprehensive research performed by NASA, we already know that keeping plants indoors can nix up to 87% of air toxins in a single day.
 This is ideal for breathing and our general health, but the Royal Horticulture Society (RHS) — in collaboration with Dr. Curtis Gubb and the UK’s University of Reading — decided to take that research a bit further and found that indoor plants can also positively affect our skin.

 Taking a Closer Look at the Study

-The 2018 study concluded that “plants increase the humidity through the natural process of evapo-transpiration — water loss from the soil and plant leaves.”
+This study by NASA concluded that “plants increase the humidity through the natural process of evapo-transpiration — water loss from the soil and plant leaves.”